core-wg/resource-directory/draft-ietf-core-resource-directory.md

 (6LBR).
 In many circumstances the availability of DHCP cannot be guaranteed either during commissioning of the network.
 The presence and the use of the RD is essential during commissioning.

+It is possible to send multiple RDAO options in one message, indicating as many resource directory addresses.

+The lifetime 0x0 means that the RD address is invalid and to be removed.

 The RDAO format is: